nmacgreg/sumpSensor/README.md

 Ever needed both a daemon that can monitor the status of the HC-SR01 sensor in your sump, and respond to queries from both Nagios and Prometheus?
 Then this is for you!

-## Some prerequisites
+## Some Prerequisites

+* This was created for python3
-* This is tested only on Raspberry Pi OS
+* This is tested only on Raspberry Pi OS; Raspberry Pi Model 3B+
-* You need gunicorn installed: `sudo apt install gunicorn` (there are other ways to get this installed)
+* `gunicorn` is required & not installed by default: `sudo apt install gunicorn` (there are other ways to get this installed)
+* Python library: `sudo apt install python3-prometheus-client`
+* You must create the path to `/etc/sumpSensor/sumpSensor.conf`.
+Use the supplied sample configuration file, then tweak it for your needs.
+* (?
+Driver for hc-sr04 sensor?)

 ## For Testing purposes